General principles of punishment

 - Committed the offence for the first time and under the influence of circumstances beyond his/her control – provoking the victim is often assessed as the influence of circumstances beyond the offender’s control.
 This cannot, of course, exclude unlawfulness, but it is a mitigating circumstance.

 - Committing the offence at an age close to the age of juvenile – a juvenile is defined as a person between 15 and 18 years of age.
-However, even shortly thereafter (i.e., at about 19 or 20 years of age), one can “benefit” from age when committing a crime.
+However, even shortly thereafter (i.e., around 19 to 20 years of age), age can be taken advantage of when the offense is committed.

 - He or she has contributed to the elimination of the harmful consequences of the offence or has voluntarily compensated for the damage caused – here it is primarily a voluntary act where the offender pays for the damage caused.
 The fact that the damage is recovered from him in criminal or other proceedings is undoubtedly not a mitigating circumstance.

 - He had led a good life before committing the offence – this does not mean merely that the offender has not been punished before, which is also regarded as another mitigating circumstance.
-Rather, what the law means here is that the offender has behaved in an orderly manner, has not disturbed civil coexistence and has generally complied with the rule of law.
-In the vernacular: “there were no problems with him”.
+Rather, what the law means here is that the offender has behaved properly, has not disturbed civil life and has generally complied with the rule of law.
+In other words, there were no problems with him.

 Mitigating circumstances relating to the offence: